UltimateProdigy/dragndrop/README.md

-A Drag and Drop Image Gallery with data fetched from Unsplash Api
+A Drag and Drop Image Gallery of static images with an existing user authentication with firebase